-Edward L. Johnson, 47, has more than 20 years’ experience in the transportation industry including 13 prior years with LYNX.
+Edward L. Johnson has more than 20 years experience in the transportation industry including 13 prior years with LYNX.
 Previously, he was the chief administrative officer (CAO) for the Metropolitan Atlanta Rapid Transit Authority (MARTA).

 As CAO, Johnson oversaw MARTA's architectural services, information technology, human resources, police, safety and the strategic planning departments.

 During his tenure at MARTA, Johnson led the development of two sales tax referendum packages for the expansion of bus and rail operations.
-The first was overwhelmingly approved by voters and the other will be on the fall 2016 ballot.
+Both were overwhelmingly approved by the voters.
 Johnson also led a team in establishing a pilot to test a mobile fare payment system across all modes of transit services.
 Additionally under his leadership MARTA installed Wi-Fi on buses, CCTV on buses and rail cars, video analytics in facilities and developed a real-time mobile application.